VersusCenter

 Pros

-• Works identically across all operating systems and devices
+• Works identically across all major platforms and devices

-• Extensive extension library with thousands of add-ons and tools
+• Largest extension ecosystem with thousands of add-ons

 Cons